sandialabs/wiretap/README.md

 The `add server` subcommand is meant to extend the Wiretap network to reach new areas of a target network.
 One client and at least one server must be configured and deployed before adding another server.
 Servers can attach to any other server *or* the client itself.

 > **Note**
-> All servers must be deployed *before* adding additional clients
+> All servers must be deployed *before* adding additional clients.
+Additionally, if a Wiretap server process exits or dies for any reason it will not remember any added clients when you restart it.

 You can view the state of the network and see API addresses with `./wiretap status`